IBM/tensorflow-large-model-support/examples/AllocatorStats.md

 executing operation or a soon-to-be executing operation.
 * reclaim bytes - Reclaimed bytes are the bytes of inactive tensors which have been moved from GPU memory to the system (host) memory.
-* defragmentation - A method of producing contiguous memory blocks by moving active bytes to allow free memory blocks between the active bytes to coalesce into larger contiguous blocks.

 ```python